 The things you learn about God from the practice of obedience are the things that will keep you encourage over the long-haul of ministry.

 There is a fourth practice that is a “must do”.
-Yet, this practice is often overlooked.
+You practice the first three so you can do the fourth.
+Without this final practice you’ll never stay encouraged and you’ll wonder why.
+This is the practice that is universally overlooked.
 Forsaking this one thing is like letting the engine on your car run out of oil.

 4. Stay encouraged in ministry with the practice of taking unbelief captive

 Have you stopped to consider what discouragement is?
 Let me warn you before I tell you the answer.
 You may not like what you are about to hear.
 But don’t reject what you hear just because you don’t like it.

 Discouragement is loss of faith.
 Before you can be discouraged you must let go of your faith.
 I know you don’t like that.
 Neither did I. But it is true.
 You can’t be discouraged while you believe God will come through for you.
 You can’t be discouraged while you believe his word is good, acceptable, and perfect.
 You can’t be discouraged at the same time believe that God works all things together for good for those who love him and are called according to his purpose.
 Before you can be discouraged you must abandon your faith in God.

 If you want to stay encouraged in leadership you must have the habit of taking unbelief captive.
 This is exactly what the Lord told Joshua, “Be strong and courageous, for you are the one who will lead these people to possess all the land I swore to their ancestors I would give them” Joshua 1:6.
 (NLT) God told Joshua to believe, “…you are the one who will lead these people to possess all the land I swore to their ancestors I would give them.”
 Believing that God could and would deliver on His word would make Joshua “strong and courageous”.
 Before Joshua could be discouraged he had to abandon his belief that he would lead the people to possess the land.